 On a well-managed server workload, it is much more effective to control what is allowed to execute.
 The use of application control (also referred to as “allow-listing”) to control what executables are run provides an extremely powerful security protection strategy.
 This allows enterprises to adopt a default deny/zero trust security posture for executables.
 All malware that manifests itself as a file to be executed is blocked by default.

-4. Extend the Workload Protection Strategy to Containers and Managed Container Services
+4. Extend the Workload Security Strategy to Containers and Managed Container Services

 Whatever workload protection strategy or offering is selected, the strategy must extend to protect Linux containers and managed container offerings from the leading IaaS/PaaS providers.
 Specifically, containers running in Kubernetes and managed Kubernetes services from the major cloud providers must be explicitly supported.

-5. Extend the Scope of your Workload Protection Strategy to Serverless Paas
+5. Extend the Scope of your Workload Security Strategy to Serverless Paas

 Like VMs and containers, serverless PaaS is a logical progression in the abstraction of a developer’s work from the underlying infrastructure.
 Workload protection starts in development and the same is true of serverless PaaS, which is a subset of overall PaaS services.